skops-dev/skops/docs/hf_hub.rst

     gr.Interface.load(f"huggingface/{repo_id}").launch()

 You can further customize your UI, add description, title, and more.
 If you'd like to share your demo, you can set ``share`` to True in :func:`gr.Interface.launch()`.

 .. code:: python

     title = "Supersoaker Defective Product Prediction"
-    description = "This model predicts Supersoaker production line failures.
-Drag and drop any slice from dataset or edit values as you wish in below dataframe component." gr.Interface.load(f"huggingface/{repo_id}", title = title, description = description)
+    description = ("This model predicts Supersoaker production line failures."
+    "Drag and drop any slice from dataset or edit values as you wish in below" "dataframe component.")
+    gr.Interface.load(f"huggingface/{repo_id}", title = title, description = description)

 Sharing your local application has time limitations.
 If you want to share your application continuously, you can deploy it to Hugging Face Spaces.
 You can check out `this blog <https://huggingface.co/blog/gradio-spaces>`__ on how to do it.
 For more information, please refer to documentation of `gradio <https://gradio.app/docs/>`__.